vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 Desika points out that this objection is raised without considering the utmost limit of 'paratantrya'.
 The 'atman' has 'kartrutva', which is dependent upon the Lord.
 The sutras –

 af stefaccia' (V.S.
 2-3-33) Rig dad:' (V.S.
-2-3-40)

-354

-Essence of Srimad Rahasyatraya Saram

-ordain that the 'jivatman' has 'kartrucva' as given by the Supreme Paramatman.
+2-3-40) ordain that the 'jivatman' has 'kartrucva' as given by the Supreme Paramatman.
 He carries the commands of the Lord and takes the burden of 'docrship' as given by the Lord.
 If docrship is totally denied to the atman, then it will be similar to the school of 'Sankhyas' that attribute doership to matter or 'prakriti'.
 It cannot be said that this docrship is 'svadheena' F A or depending upon himself, in which case, it will negate the doctrine of the Ishvara ruling over all atmans.
 It cannot be said that doership that is derived from Ishvara is mere knowership, because in that case, there will be no aspiration for attainment of the object of life (52_METI) and consequently, there will be no activity for following any means.
 If it is further argued that knowledge and desire, which are of a particular state of knowledge itself exists, and there is no further functioning, then there will be no scope for practising different means for seen or unseen objects and also for acts of divine service that are done as 'svayam prayojana'.
 So, it is established that the atman has jnanam, or knowledge, chikirsha' or desire to function and prayatna or efforts.

 This 'kartrtva' is unique to the sentient being, as related to 'prayatna' or effort - S pray here i Prayatna or effort is a particular kind of consciousness that prompts the body and others.
 It is not appropriate to say that this kind of 'karttva' is only in 'kainkarya' or Divine Service and not in performance of a means - 'upaya-anushtana'.
 Having the fact of 'Bhagavat-precti' or the pleasure of the Lord, as a prayojana, a person practises the 'upayas'.
 So, in doership or 'kartrtva', the idea of 'ahamn' or cgo of the form of 'I am the doer', which is the cause of bondage, is to be discarded.
 One